 You want to avoid being associated with any unpaid tickets.
-To prevent this from happening, apply to the Hong Kong Licensing Office in order to obtain a Certificate of Clearance.
+To prevent this from happening, before buying a second-hand car in Hong Kong, apply to the Hong Kong Licensing Office to obtain a Certificate of Clearance.

 Be sure to finalize this Certificate before you finalize the purchase.
 The Hong Kong government won’t charge you for this certificate, and it will remain valid for 72 hours.

-If you don’t have insurance organized, then it’s illegal for you to be on the road.
+If you don’t have insurance organized, it’s illegal for you to be on the road.

-The punishments for not following this law are strict, with fines up to 12 months in prison.
-The punishment for ignoring the requirement for a compulsory third-party policy can include a fine, a driving ban, and time in prison.
+The punishment for ignoring the requirement for a compulsory third-party policy can include a fine, a driving ban, and prison time.